dpi-tta-slides/sdf-overview/PITCHME.md

 * Being a software developer means being a lifelong learner.
 * There are always new languages, techniques, and frameworks to stay up-to-date on.
 * Every single project involves learning new things, depending on what real-world problem you're being hired to solve.
-* We are inventors.
+* **We are inventors**.
 There are no formulas to look up and apply; we have to learn about the problem and then invent solutions.

 ---